sherry-li-1214/model-based-automation--testing-framework/README.md

 Please note:  you should change above input args  bases on your API .

-    API_NAME                         --- your API name,for example anz-cpb-cfaas-api
+    API_NAME                         --- your API name,for example aaa--cpb-cfaas-api
     testdefinition file/folder path  --- your test case definition json file/folder path, you can use folder path to generate lots of test java files at the same time. outputClassName                  --- generated java test file name .This only valid when the
                                           above path is file, not folders.
 Otherwise, predefined test java file names will be created based on the input def file name.